-24. And when he was gone out, then his servants went in and saw that, behold, the doors of the upper chamber were locked.
+24. And when he was gone out, his servants went in and saw that, behold, the doors of the upper chamber were locked.
 And they said, “Surely, he is relieving himself in his cool room.”

 ¶31.
-And after him was Shamgar ben Anath, and he killed six hundred Philistine men with a cattle-prod, and he also delivered Israel.
+And after him was Shamgar ben-Anath, and he killed six hundred Philistine men with a cattle prod, and he also delivered Israel.

 8. And Barak said to her, “If you go with me, then I will go, but if you do not go with me, I will not go.”

-9. And she said, “I will certainly go with you; howbeit, the journey you take will not at all be for your glory, for Jehovah will sell Sisera into the hand of a woman.”
+9. And she said, “I will certainly go with you; howbeit, the journey you take will not be for your glory, for Jehovah will sell Sisera into the hand of a woman.”
 And Deborah arose and went with Barak to Kedesh.

 10. And at Kedesh, Barak summoned Zebulun and Naphtali, and at his feet went up ten thousand men, and Deborah went up with him.

-11. Now, Heber the Kenite was separated from the Kenites, the children of Hobab, Moses’ father-in-law, and he pitched his tent as far as Oak of Zaanannim, which is near Kedesh.
+11. Now, Heber the Kenite was separated from the Kenites, the children of Hobab, Moses’ father-in-law, and he pitched his tent as far as the Oak of Zaanannim, which is near Kedesh.

-12. And they reported to Sisera that Barak ben Abinoam had gone up to Mount Tabor.
+12. And they reported to Sisera that Barak ben-Abinoam had gone up to Mount Tabor.

 15. And Jehovah discomfited Sisera before Barak, and all his chariots, and all his army, by the edge of the sword, and Sisera alighted from his chariot and fled on foot.